panoply/esthetic/readme.md

 > **Note**&nbsp;
 > Script mode documentation is still being worked on.

+## What is Prettify?

+Prettify is a lightweight, fast and extensible code beautification tool.
+It currently provides formatting support for 15 different languages (11 of which can be used in production) and is used by the [Liquify](https://liquify.dev) text editor extension/plugin.
+Prettify implements a variation of the universal [Sparser](https://sparser.io/docs-html/tech-documentation.xhtml#universal-parse-model) lexing algorithm and was originally adapted from the distributed source of [PrettyDiff](https://github.com/prettydiff/prettydiff/blob/master/options.md).
+The module has been refined for usage in projects working with client side and consumer facing languages existing as an alternative to [Prettier](https://prettier.io/) and [JS Beautify](https://beautifier.io/).

+## Motivation / Backstory

+Prettify was developed to handle chaotic and unpredictable Liquid + HTML markup structures.
+Before creating Prettify, alternative solutions did not support Liquid infused syntax and thus developers using this template language were not able to leverage beautifiers.
+I learned of Sparser and PrettyDiff while seeking a solution to this problem and discovered that both these tools did support Liquid infused beautification but unfortunately had fallen into disarray and were no longer being _actively_ maintained.

+When I discovered Sparser and PrettyDiff I quickly become fascinated with the (original) universal parse algorithm that author [Austin Cheney](https://github.com/prettydiff) created and employed.
+Given that these tools had extended support for style and script language beautification there was endless potential to be had.
+I began refactoring and overhauling the distributed source of the projects for reapplication in Prettify and it was apparent that building support for Liquid contained in all common client side and consumer facing languages could be achieved while still facilitating features without its containment.

+## Purpose

+The main purpose of Prettify is to take code input of a language, restructure formations expressed within the code and return a more refined output.
+The tool is not a linter, and it is not designed to correct invalid syntax, it's developed for code beautification of client side consumer facing languages.

 ### Why Prettify?

-Prettify is mostly geared towards web projects and exists an alternative to [Prettier](https://prettier.io/) and [JS Beautify](https://beautifier.io/).
-It's the perfect choice for projects that leverage the [Liquid](https://shopify.github.io/liquid/) template language and was developed for usage in the [Liquify](https://liquify.dev) text editor extension/plugin.
-Prettify allows developers to comfortably infuse Liquid into different languages without sacrificing beautification support, it intends to be the solution you'd employ when working with the template language.
+Prettify provides developers with a granular set of beautification rules that allow for customized output allows developers to comfortably infuse Liquid into different languages without sacrificing beautification support, it intends to be the solution you'd employ when working with the template language.

+The lexing algorithm and parse approach employed in Prettify is an original strategic concept.
+Parsers typically produce an [AST](https://en.wikipedia.org/wiki/Abstract_syntax_tree) (abstract syntax tree) Prettify implementation of Sparser will produces a uniformed table like structure.

 ### Language Support